鶹ýӳ

 What is COIL?

-COIL stands for Collaborative Online International Learning and is a pedagogical approach connects classrooms across borders, allowing students to engage in global learning experiences through virtual collaboration.
-COIL is an innovative and accessible way to internationalize your course.
+COIL stands for Collaborative Online International Learning.
+It is a pedagogical approach that connects classrooms across borders, allowing students to engage in global learning experiences through virtual collaboration.
+COIL offers an innovative and accessible way to internationalize a course.

 How does it work?

-Developing a COIL module requires close cooperation between faculty members and their students.
-Instructors co-design shared activities, which often include:
+Developing a COIL module requires close collaboration between faculty members from different countries.
+Instructors may co-design shared activities, which often include:

 • Icebreaker or rapport-building exercises